SHARE

 If you worked in Switzerland, can you take your money and run?
 Photo by Diana Parkhouse on Unsplash

-With over 2.2 million foreign nationals currently living in Switzerland, some may want to return to their home countries after retiring.
+With over 2.2 million foreign nationals living in Switzerland, some may want to return to their home countries after retiring.

 With great wages and a strong job market, plenty of the foreigners who live in Switzerland only plan to stay for a limited period of time.